TJRelly/TJRelly/README.md

 Hi my name is TJ Jackson
 ==================================================================================================================================

-I am an enthusiatic learner.
+I am an enthusiatic learner who is passionate about building projects, teaching, and discovering new things.

 * 🌍  I'm based in New Jersey
 * 🧠  I'm learning React